Everyone is talking about mild, moderate and severe case, and critical cases. What does this mean?

 If you are over 60, or you are vulnerable because of other health conditions, then you have a greater chance of moving further down the list.

 You may well not exactly fit any one classification exactly.
 You may be between two.
 You may move from mild to moderate symptoms, then back to mild.
 You may have symptoms from more than one group.
 Illness is like that.
-Millions of people are affected and they will not all fit perfectly into simple group classifications of mild, moderate or severe.
+When huge numbers of people are affected they will not all fit perfectly into simple group classifications of mild, moderate or severe.
 But if your symptoms are predominantly of mild disease with, say, one or perhaps two moderate features, you may be ‘mild to moderate.’
 If your symptoms are predominantly moderate, but you are clearly getting worse and start to get symptoms that seem to fit ‘severe’, do not wait to seek urgent help until you have more of the severe symptoms.

 In each category most people will not progress to the next.
 You are more likely to progress if you are vulnerable, particularly if you are over 60.
 If you are in the very vulnerable group and you think you have even mild Covid, you should seek advice.
 Remember, each of these ‘levels’ of illness considerably less common than the previous one.
 Most people who are young and healthy are likely to be in group 1 or 2.